Rough differential equations for volatility: The It o lift of an adapted rough path

-\begin{rem}[Non-geometric joint lifts] The assumption that~$\bfX$ be geometric is not really necessary: we could perform the It\^o lift of an adapted branched rough path.
+\begin{remark}[Non-geometric joint lifts] The assumption that~$\bfX$ be geometric is not essential: one could perform the It\^o lift of an adapted branched rough path, with a proof similar to that of \autoref{thm:itoLift}, in which the shuffle Hopf algebra is replaced with the Connes-Kreimer Hopf algebra.
 Similarly, it would have been possible to define~$\bfW^{\a\b}$ by It\^o integration instead of Stratonovich integration.
-We chose the latter in order for the resulting rough path to be geometric: this has the advantage of being the limit of smooth approximations, which we consider in \autoref{sec:lead-lag} below, as it will be our numerical scheme of choice. \end{rem}
+We chose the latter in order for the resulting rough path to be geometric: this has the advantage of being the limit of smooth approximations, which we consider in \autoref{sec:lead-lag} below, as it is our numerical scheme of choice. \end{remark}

-\begin{expl}[It\^o lift of Stratonovich Brownian motion] As the only example in which~$\barX$ is multidimensional (in the next sections it will always be the polynomial lift of a $1$-dimensional path), we consider the case in which~$X$ and~$W$ are both Brownian motions, not necessarily independent, defined on a common filtration.
+\begin{example}[It\^o lift of Stratonovich Brownian motion] As the only example with~$\barX$ multidimensional (below, it will always be the polynomial lift of a $1$-dimensional path), we consider the case in which~$X$ and~$W$ are both Brownian motions, not necessarily independent, defined on a common filtration.
+We take $H = \half$ and $\bfX$ to be the Stratonovich lift of $X$.
 Then we have $\barX^{i\a}_{st} = \int_s^t X^i_{su} \dif W^\a_u$, and using~\eqref{eq:ibp},

 In particular, note that if~$X$ and~$W$ are \emph{the same} $d$-dimensional Brownian motion, $\barX^{\a i}_{st} \neq \barX^{i \a}_{st}$ (they differ by the deterministic quantity $t-s$).
 While this asymmetry may seem odd in the case in which the components~$X$ and~$W$ are identically distributed, the main examples that we consider in the next sections do not have this feature, and thus one should expect $\barX^{\a i}_{st}$ and $\barX^{i \a}_{st}$ to not be equal in law anyway.
-Note also that, since the canonical Stratonovich lift of $(X,W)$ differs at level-$2$ from~$\barX$ by a bounded variation path, equations driven by~$\barX$ can be written as Stratonovich (or It\^o) equations up to changing the drift. \end{expl}
+Note also that, since the canonical Stratonovich lift of $(X,W)$ differs at level-$2$ from~$\barX$ by a bounded variation path, equations driven by~$\barX$ can be written as Stratonovich (or It\^o) equations up to changing the drift. \end{example}